AST 2 Course Equipment List

 • Ill-fitting boots will give you blisters.
 I recommend a professional boot fitting.

-• All boots have bolts and rivets that may come loose.
+• All boots have bolts and rivets that may come loose or buckles/straps that can break.
 If your boots are brand new or well-worn make sure fittings are tight and in good shape.

 • Bring specific tools to tighten the bolts/screws on your boots and check them a couple of times over the week.